 Lorna’s specialist area of practice is media and information law.
 This encompasses defamation, breach of confidence, misuse of private information, privacy, freedom of expression, data protection, freedom of information, Article 8 and Article 10 related human rights law, contempt, harassment, open justice, reporting restrictions and election law.
-She has developed particular specialities in defamation and privacy in cases involving the internet and harassment and in online data protection.
-She also has experience in freedom of information and PACE and Terrorism Act production orders, aspects of sports law and a strong interest in civil actions against the police.
+She has developed particular specialities in defamation and privacy cases involving the internet and harassment and in online data protection.

 Lorna has extensive litigation experience acting for both claimants and defendants and has acted for television companies, national and local press, publishing houses, Members of Parliament, government departments, local authorities, trades unions and the police, as well as for individuals.
 In addition to defamation and privacy litigation, she has handled a large number of privacy injunctions, contempt proceedings arising from breaches of injunctions and Norwich Pharmaceutical applications.
 Her practice also includes pre-publication advisory work for NGOs and publishers.

-Lorna is an ADR Group Accredited Civil & Commercial Mediator.
+Lorna is also on the Arbitrator Panel for the Independent Press Standards Organisation (IPSO) and has gained accreditation as an ADR Group Accredited Civil & Commercial Mediator.

-Lorna accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Lorna is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.